Battle of Mang Yang Pass: Aftermath

-On June 29, the remains of 1st Korea Battalion was ordered to take part in Operation Myosotis to open Route Coloniale 14 between Pleiku and Ban Mê Thuột which was over 96 kilometers away.
-On July 17, the column was ambushed at Chu Dreh Pass by local units of the Việt Minh 96th Regiment.
+On 29 June the remains of 1st Korea Battalion was ordered to take part in Operation Myosotis to open Route Coloniale 14 between Pleiku and Ban Mê Thuột which was over 96 kilometers away.
+On 17 July the column was ambushed at Chu Dreh Pass by local units of the Việt Minh 96th Regiment.
 When the survivors finally arrived at Ban Mê Thuột the following day, there were only 107 men remaining out of 452, of those 53 were wounded, in addition a further 47 vehicles were lost.

-The ambush and destruction of GM 100 was considered the last significant battle of the First Indochina War.
-Three days after the ambush at Chu-Dreh a battlefield ceasefire was announced when the Geneva agreements were signed.
-On August 1 an armistice went into effect, signaling the end of the French Indochina war and the partition of Vietnam along the 17th parallel.
-The last French troops left South Vietnam in April 1956, upon request from President Ngô Đình Diệm.
+Three days after the ambush at Chu-Dreh the Geneva agreements were signed.
+On 1 August an armistice went into effect.

 Order of battle

-French Forces
+French Union forces

 The G.M.s (Groupement Mobile) were designed as self-sustaining motorized regimental task force unit modelled on the U.S. Army's World War II regimental combat teams.
-The G.M.s typically consisted of three infantry battalions with one artillery battalion, along with elements of light armor or tanks, engineer, signal and medical assets, totaling 3,000-3,500 soldiers.
+The G.M.s typically consisted of three infantry battalions with one artillery battalion, along with elements of light armor or tanks, engineer, signal and medical assets, totaling 3,000–3,500 soldiers.

 Units in the G.M.100 included: